-If the exact noise levels from site could not be established due to masking by other noise sources in a similar frequency range, but site noise was determined to be at least 5 dB lower than relevant limits, then a maximum estimate of site noise may be provided.
-This is expressed as a 'less than' quantity, such as <20 dB or <30 dB.
+If exact noise levels from site could not be established due to masking by other noise sources in a similar frequency range but were determined to be at least 5 dB lower than relevant limits, then a maximum estimate of them may be provided.
+These are expressed as a 'less than' quantity, such as <20 dB or <30 dB.

 The terms 'Inaudible' (IA) or 'Not Measurable' (NM) may be used in this report.
-When site noise is noted as IA, no site noise was audible at the monitoring location.
-When site noise is noted as NM, this means site noise was audible but could not be quantified.
+When site noise is noted as IA, it was inaudible at the monitoring location.
+When site noise is noted as NM, this means it was audible but could not be quantified.
 All results noted as NM in this report were due to one or more of the following:

-- Site noise levels were extremely low and unlikely, in many cases, to be noticed. - Site noise levels were masked by other more dominant noise sources that are characteristic of the environment, such as breeze in foliage or continuous road traffic noise, that cannot be eliminated by monitoring at an alternate or intermediate location. - It was not feasible or reasonable to employ methods such as move closer and back calculate.
+- Site noise levels were extremely low and unlikely, in many cases, to be noticed. - Site noise levels were masked by other, more dominant, noise sources that are characteristic of the environment (such as breeze in foliage or continuous road traffic noise) that cannot be eliminated by monitoring at an alternate or intermediate location. - It was not feasible or reasonable to employ methods such as to move closer and back calculate.
 Cases may include rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate.